 - Never show up to a showing on a Sunday morning when you are stoned (I know, this seems obvious, right?).
-A broker waked and baked and then tried to show me an apartment totally losing his train of thought several times, reeking of weed.
+A broker waked and baked and then tried to show one of us an apartment totally losing his train of thought several times, reeking of weed.

 - Do not, under any circumstances, list any apartment as SEXXXY.
-If I wanted to live in a Swingers club I’d go to Checkmate on East 56th Street; it would be a whole lot cheaper than your 15% fee.
+If we wanted to live in a Swingers club we probably could find one in this city, and it would be a whole lot cheaper than your 15 percent fee.